-MAT254, Calculus I (4 credits)
+MAT\254, Calculus I (4 cr.)

-A course in differential calculus.
-Topics include limits, continuity, derivatives, anti-derivatives, and applications.
-Prerequisite: Eligible for either ENG101E or ENG101 and MAT186 with a grade of "C" or better OR eligible for either ENG101E or ENG101 and Math placement.
+Gen Ed Competency: Quantitative Reasoning A course in differential calculus.
+Topics include limits, continuity, derivatives, antiderivatives, and applications.
+Prerequisites: Eligible for either ENG\101E or ENG\101 and MAT\186 with a grade of "C" or better OR eligible for either ENG\101E or ENG\101 and Math placement.

-MAT256, Calculus II (4 credits)
+MAT\256, Calculus II (4 cr.)

-Gen Ed Competency: Quantitative Reasoning The definite integral applied to algebraic and transcendental functions, techniques of integration, polar coordinates and applications, infinite series, and vectors.
-Prerequisite: Either ENG101E or ENG101 and MAT254 with a grade of "C" or better.
+Gen Ed Competency: Quantitative Reasoning

+The definite integral applied to algebraic

+and transcendental functions, techniques

+of integration, polar coordinates and

+applications, infinite series, and vectors.

+Prerequisites: Eligible for ENG\101 or

+ENG\101E and MAT\254 with a grade of "C"

+or better.

-MAT268, Calculus III: Multivariable (4 credits)
+MAT\268, Calculus III: Multivariable (4 cr.)

 Gen Ed Competency: Quantitative Reasoning Two- and three-dimensional vector algebra, calculus of functions of several variables, vector differential calculus, line and surface integrals.
-Prerequisite: Eligible for either ENG101E or ENG101 and MAT256 with "C" or better.
+Prerequisites: Eligible for either ENG\101E or ENG\101 and MAT\256 with "C" or better.

-MAT272, Linear Algebra (3 credits)
+MAT\272, Linear Algebra (3 cr.)

-A beginning course in Linear Algebra, intended for students in mathematics, science and engineering.
-Topics include: Systems of linear equations, matrices, determinants, vectors and vector spaces, linear transformations, eigenvalues and eigenvectors.
-Applications will be considered, with emphasis on numerical methods.
-Computers and/or graphing calculators will be integrated into the course, as deemed appropriate.
-Prerequisites: Eligible for either ENG101E or ENG101 and MAT256 with a grade of "C" or better.
+Gen Ed Competency: Quantitative Reasoning

+A beginning course in Linear Algebra,

+intended for students in mathematics,

+science and engineering.
+Topics include:

+Systems of linear equations, matrices,

+determinants, vectors and vector spaces,

+linear transformations, eigenvalues and

+eigenvectors.
+Applications will be considered,

+with emphasis on numerical methods.

+Computers and/or graphing calculators will

+be integrated into the course, as deemed

+appropriate.
+Prerequisites: Eligible for either

+ENG\101Eor ENG\101 and MAT\256 with a

+grade of "C" or better.

-MAT285, Differential Equations (3 credits)
+MAT\285, Differential Equations (3 cr.)

-An introductory course in differential equations, intended for students in mathematics, science, and engineering.
+Gen Ed Competency: Quantitative Reasoning An introductory course in differential equations, intended for students in mathematics, science, and engineering.
 Topics include: Solution methods for differential equations including selected first order equations, nth-order equations, and systems of linear equations using matrix techniques, Laplace transforms, and numerical methods.
 Series techniques for selected linear differential equations including Bessel's equation will be considered.
-Computer software and/or graphing calculators will be integrated as appropriate throughout the course.
-Prerequisites: Eligible for ENG101E or ENG101 and MAT256 with "C" or better.
+Computer software and/ or graphing calculators will be integrated as appropriate throughout the course.
+Prerequisites: Eligible for ENG\101E or ENG\101 and MAT\256 with "C" or better.